thomlucas/s2m.wacomtouch/README.md

 # Installation

-1) Install the latest version of the Wacom driver : https://www.wacom.com/fr-fr/support/product-support/drivers
+1) Install the latest version of the Wacom driver (6.4.2-1).
+Make sure your wacom device is compatible with the latest version of the driver: https://www.wacom.com/fr-fr/support/product-support/drivers

 2) Restart your computer.

 3) Download and unzip this repository in your Max library folder.